From bine to beer.

 Hot air is then pumped through the floor from below with the aim of, as quickly as possible, reducing cone moisture content from around 80% at harvest to around 10%.

 Once dried the hops cones are heaped up to allow their dry matter content to even out, and then baled into packs similar to wool packs.
-These packs are then put into cool-storage offsite, from where the dried hop cones are pelletised and packaged at a later date.
+A hop grower then puts these packs into cool-storage offsite, from where the dried hop cones are pelletised and packaged at a later date.

 Unique varietals with vibrant & expressive flavours.